-Here at Diabetes Meal Plans our diet philosophy is based on a natural whole foods, lower carb approach.
+Here at Diabetes Meal Plans our diet philosophy focuses on a natural whole foods, lower carb approach.
 This is a scientifically proven diet and nutrition strategy that can help you gain control over blood sugar and A1C.

 Beef, veal, flank steak, ground beef mince, sirloin steak, chuck steak, lamb, etc.